surendra-dire/Prometheus-Grafana/Readme.md

 **Pushgateway**
 The Pushgateway is used to expose metrics from short-lived jobs or applications that cannot be scraped directly by Prometheus.
 The jobs short-lived jobs themselves push the metrics to the Pushgateway and will hold for a certain period.
 From the Pushgateway server, Prometheus will pull the metrics.
 It is particularly useful for batch jobs or tasks that have a limited lifespan and would otherwise not have their metrics collected.
-For example, AWS Lambda.
+For example, AWS Lambda service.
 ![Alt text](/images-icons/pushgateway-2.jpeg)

 **Exporters**